Saree Makdisi: Background

 He spent his early childhood in the United States, moving to Lebanon at the age of eight.
 While he grew up in a Christian family, they lived in a "largely Muslim neighborhood in Beirut."
 Makdisi returned to the United States for his final year in high school and also attended college there.
-He received his B.A. from Wesleyan University in 1987, Ph.D. from Duke University in 1993, and taught for a decade as an Assistant Professor, then as an Associate Professor, of English and Comparative Literature at the University of Chicago before joining UCLA in 2003.
+He received his B.A. from Wesleyan University in 1987, Ph.D. from Duke University in 1993, and taught for a decade as an assistant professor, then as an associate professor, of English and comparative literature at the University of Chicago before joining UCLA in 2003.
+His work has been commended for his application of psychoanalytic theory, including theories of Freud and Lacan, to MENA societies.